 Israel's Netanyahu orders schools closed, calls for unity gov't

-Israeli Prime Minister Benjamin Netanyahu on Thursday ordered most schools in the country closed as a precaution against coronavirus and called for the formation of an emergency national unity government.
+Israeli Prime Minister Benjamin Netanyahu on Thursday ordered most schools in the country closed as a precaution against coronavirus, and called for the formation of an emergency national unity government.
+Primary and secondary schools, with some exceptions such as special education programs, would be closed, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)